pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 to interoperate with different FORTRAN libraries, and can take advantage of different levels of vectorised instructions available in modern CPUs.

-Unfortunately, as of December 2013, given NumPy's current build and distribution model, the standard tools currently aren't quite up to the task of distributing pre-built NumPy binaries, as most users aren't going to know which version they need, and the ``wheel`` format currently doesn't allow the installer to make that decision on the user's behalf at install time.

-It is expected that this situation will eventually be resolved either by future iterations of the standard tools providing full support for the intricacies of NumPy's current build and distribution process, or by the NumPy developers choosing one build variant as the "lowest acceptable common denominator" and publishing that as a wheel file on PyPI.
+Starting with version 1.10.4 of NumPy and version 1.0.0 of SciPy, pre-built 32-bit and 64-bit binaries in the ``wheel`` format are available for all major operating systems (Windows, macOS, and Linux) on PyPI.
+Note, however, that on Windows, NumPy binaries are linked against the `ATLAS
+<http://www.netlib.org/atlas/>` BLAS/LAPACK library, restricted to SSE2
+instructions, so they may not provide optimal linear algebra performance.

-In the meantime, however, there are a number of alternative options for obtaining scientific Python libraries (or any other Python libraries that require a compilation environment to install from source and don't provide pre-built wheel files on PyPI).
+There are a number of alternative options for obtaining scientific Python libraries (or any other Python libraries that require a compilation environment to install from source and don't provide pre-built wheel files on PyPI).

 Building from source